 English Language Development is a multidisciplinary course which provides students continuing opportunities to develop the basic skills including: (1) reading, (2) writing, (3) listening, (4) speaking, (5) note taking, (6) study and organizational skills. and (7) problem-solving skills that are essential for high school course work achievement.
 Determination of the skills to be emphasized in this course is based on the Indiana State English fluency proficiencies, individual school corporation general curriculum plans. and student Individualized Learning Plan (ILP).
 Credits earned in this course are elective credits.
 For further information regarding ENL services, please contact your Guidance Counselor or ENL Coordinator.
 Level placement is based on English level assessment.

-Penn# 1658 LANGUAGE LAB Semesters: 2 Grade Level: 9-12 Weight: 4.0 IDOE: 0500 Recommendation: WIDA Scores complete personalized English grammar exercises that target areas needed for growth.
-The class also serves as a study hall with access to ENL staff who provide structured support and guidance on general education classroom assignments.
+Penn# 1658 LANGUAGE LAB Semesters: 2 Grade Level: 9-12 Weight: 4.0 IDOE: 0500 Recommendation: WIDA Scores education classroom assignments.
 It is not required that students also take ELD in conjunction with this course.